SineYlo/starter-template-gulp/README.md

 512x512 | 558x270 | 558x558
 ```
 ### Now in order where what sizes to connect:
-- `16x16 32x32 48x48 64x64` - we will need to connect them to index.html, and also in main.webmanifest (also, from these 4 sizes, you need to make the .ico format through a converter)
+- `16x16 32x32 48x48 64x64` - we will need to connect them to index.html, and also in main.webmanifest (also, from these 4 sizes, you need to make the .ico format through a converter).
-- `128x128 270x270 558x270 558x558` - these sizes are needed for Windows tiles and they are connected in a file browserconfig.xml
+- `128x128 270x270 558x270 558x558` - these sizes are needed for Windows tiles and they are connected in a file browserconfig.xml.
-- `any` - or in another way svg favicon we will need only one
+- `any` - or in another way svg favicon we will need only one.
-- `mask-desktop.svg` - the new favicon, which was invented by Apple, all its vectors should be black
+- `mask-desktop.svg` - the new favicon, which was invented by Apple, all its vectors should be black.
-- all other sizes are needed for Android and Apple devices, we connect them in the main.webmanifest file
+- all other sizes are needed for Android and Apple devices, we connect them in the main.webmanifest file.

 ### Important points:

-1. The files favicon.ico, favicon.svg and mask-desktop.svg must be put in the root of the project where the file is index.html (for files .png favicons folder created)
+1. The files favicon.ico, favicon.svg and mask-desktop.svg must be put in the root of the project where the file is index.html (for files .png favicons folder created).
-2. If you don't use some sizes, just don't connect them and delete them from the corresponding files
+2. If you don't use some sizes, just don't connect them and delete them from the corresponding files.

+## <a name="typograf"></a> 🔮 Typograf

+It was decided to add a package with a typographer who will check spelling and automatically insert different characters and non-breaking spaces.
+So the text will be displayed correctly, beautifully and correctly everywhere!

+## <a name="archive"></a> 💾 Archiving the project

+You can archive your project if you suddenly need to send it somewhere or upload it to hosting, for example.
+To do this, you first need to register the command - `npm run build:prod` or `npm run build:dev`, and then `npm run archive`.

+## <a name="archive"></a> 🌠 Snippets

+So far, snippets have been written only for HTML.
+All snippets are on the path - `.vscode/snippets/html.json`.
+All you need to do is open the HTML file and use one of the commands that is specified in the - `prefix` line.

 ## <a name="before"></a> 🔥 Preparation before starting to write code